Panda: A pretrained forecast model for chaotic dynamics: Results

-\textbf{Comparison to baseline models.} We train \textit{Panda} with $\approx 20M$ parameters and compare our results to several current zero-shot time series forecasting models of comparable scale: \textit{Chronos 20M}, a recent foundation model trained on diverse real-world time series \cite{ansari2024chronos}, which was recently shown to produce competitive forecasts of chaos systems \cite{zhang2025zero}. \textit{Chronos 20M SFT}: the Chronos model with supervised finetuning on our entire chaotic systems dataset \ref{section:dataset_generation} \textit{Time MOE 50M}: A 50M parameter channel-independent model based on sparse mixture of experts \cite{shi2024timemoe}. \textit{TimesFM 200M}: A 200M parameter multivariate model, with pretrained patched decoder.
-Across $9.3 \times 10^3$ held-out systems, we find \textit{Panda} outperforms the second-best model, Chronos-SFT, across a variety of prediction horizons and error metrics (Fig. \ref{fig:forecast}).
-While we train our model exclusely on $d=3$-dimensional dynamical systems, the evaluation set includes arbitrary dimension systems, indicating that channel attention enables multivariate generalization.
-Moreover, we use autoregression to extend our evaluation forecast horizon beyond the forecast horizon used during training.
+Across $9.3 \times 10^3$ held-out systems, we find \textit{Panda} outperforms the baselines across a variety of prediction horizons and error metrics (Fig. \ref{fig:forecast}).
+While we train our model exclusively on $d=3$-dimensional dynamical systems, the evaluation set includes arbitrary dimension systems, indicating that channel attention enables multivariate generalization.
+Moreover, we use window autoregression to extend our evaluation forecast horizon well beyond the forecast horizon used during training.
 Our model maintains its performance advantage, indicating that it learns an effective dynamical propagator independent of a single timescale.
-In the Appendix Section \ref{section:additional_forecast_metrics}, we show that our results are robust to the choice of metric (see Fig. \ref{fig:baselines_rollout_probabilistic_chronos}).
+In Appendix \ref{app:additional_forecast_metrics}, we show that our results are robust to the choice of metric (see Fig. \ref{fig:baselines_rollout_probabilistic_chronos}).